Laboratory and field services

 Our current areas of research are:

-- the response of stream water composition to high flow events
+- the water quality response of catchments to high flow (storm) events

 - dissolved proteins in surface waters as a bioavailable nitrogen source